-\cite{Gillessen_2012} discovered the gaseous and dusty source G2 moving on a highly-eccentric orbit towards Sgr~A*.
+\cite{Gillessen_2012} discovered the gaseous and dusty source G2, moving on a highly eccentric orbit toward Sgr~A*.
 Initially, the source was interpreted as a purely gaseous object with a total mass of merely 3M$_{\oplus}$.
-Its observed tidal interaction over timescales of the order of years attracted attention due to the potential effect on the quiescent accretion state of Sgr~A*.
-However, there was no clear observed enhancement on the activity of Sgr~A* in X-ray \citep{bouffard2019} but a bright flare in the near-infrared in 2019 could potentially be attributed to it \citep{do2019b, Paugnat_2024}.
-Over the years, many objects of similar characteristics were observed in the central 0.1~pc, increasing the population of G objects up to ten \citep[e.g.][]{pfuhl2015,witzel2017,2020_ciurlo,peissker2019, Peissker2024}.
-Many of them show extended emission of the Br$\gamma$ recombination line at 2.1661~$\mu$m and point-source emission in the L$'$ band at 3.776~$\mu$m.
-None of them show obvious hints for the presence of a stellar object within the extended source.
-As a result, theoretical efforts have focused on constraining their true nature, especially of G2.
-But no consensus has been reached on its nature and origin yet.
+Its observed tidal interaction over timescales on the order of years attracted attention due to its potential effect on the quiescent accretion state of Sgr~A*.
+However, there was no clear observed enhancement in the activity of Sgr~A* in X-rays \citep{bouffard2019}, but a bright flare in the NIR in 2019 could potentially be attributed to it \citep{do2019b, Paugnat_2024}.
+Over the years, many objects with similar characteristics have been observed in the central 0.1~pc, increasing the known population of G objects to ten \citep[e.g.,][]{pfuhl2015,witzel2017,2020_ciurlo,peissker2019, Peissker2024}.
+Many show extended emission of the Brackett gamma (Br$\gamma$) recombination line at 2.1661~$\mu$m and point-source emission in the L$'$ band at 3.776~$\mu$m.
+None show obvious hints of a stellar object within the extended source.
+As a result, theoretical efforts have focused on constraining their true nature, especially that of G2, but no consensus has been reached on its nature and origin.
 The main debate is focused on whether G2 is a purely gaseous cloud or harbors a compact (stellar) object.
-In the former, it has been suggested that G2 could be a gas clump formed in stellar wind collisions \citep{burkert_2012,Calderon_2016}, the result of a slow wind from a Luminous Blue Variable (LBV) star \citep{burkert_2012}, or a nova outburst from the partial tidal disruption of a giant star \citep{meyer2012}, among others.
-In the latter, G2 has been hypothesized as an evaporating circumstellar disk \citep{miralda2012,murray2012}, a proto-planet \citep{mapelli2015}, a mass-losing low-mass star \citep{ballone2013,decolle2014,2015_valencia,ballone2016,ballone2018}, the product of a stellar merger \citep{2014_witzel,2015_Prodan, 2020_ciurlo}, or a young stellar object \citep[YSO;][]{Peissker2024}.
-Moreover, \cite{Peissker_2024b} also argue for binaries within the G object population.
+Regarding the purely gaseous cloud hypothesis, it has been suggested that G2 could be a gas clump formed in stellar wind collisions \citep{burkert_2012,Calderon_2016}, the result of a slow wind from a luminous blue variable (LBV) star \citep{burkert_2012}, or a nova outburst from the partial tidal disruption of a giant star \citep{meyer2012}, among others.
+Within the compact object argument, G2 has been hypothesized to be an evaporating circumstellar disk \citep{miralda2012,murray2012}, a protoplanet \citep{mapelli2015}, a mass-losing low-mass star \citep{ballone2013,decolle2014,2015_valencia,ballone2016,ballone2018}, the product of a stellar merger \citep{2014_witzel,2015_Prodan, 2020_ciurlo}, or a young stellar object \citep[][]{Peissker2024}.
+Moreover, \cite{Peissker_2024b} also argue that there are binaries within the G object population.